VU-DETAIL/vu-detail.github.io/people/jiao.md

 ## Short Bio
 Xun Jiao is an assistant professor in ECE department of Villanova University.
 He leads the [Dependable, Efficient, and Intelligent Computing Lab (DETAIL)](https://vu-detail.github.io).
 He has been a visiting scientist of Meta/Facebook, and a visiting student researcher of NXP Semiconductors.
-Before that, he obtained his Ph.D. degree from UC San Diego in 2018.
+He obtained his Ph.D. degree from UC San Diego in 2018.
 He earned a dual first-class Bachelor degree from the Joint Program of Queen Mary University of London and Beijing University of Posts and Telecommunications in 2013.

 His research interests include robust and efficient computing, AI/machine learning, brain-inspired computing, and embedded systems.
 He received 6 paper awards/nominations in international conferences such as DATE, EMSOFT, DSD, and SELSE.
 He published 50+ papers in international conferences and journals.